betterscientificsoftware/bssw.io/Articles/Blog/2025-10-sustaining-mpich.md

 update and discuss any hot-button issues that could block people's progress.

-These weekly meetings continue today, well after the initial redesign was completed.
+These weekly meetings continue to this day, well after the initial redesign was completed.
 They are regularly attended by developers from a number of companies and research institutions.
 We continue to encourage external collaborators to attend and give feedback on our work.
 These